sdrahnea/store-management-tool/README.md

 ### 2.1 Prerequisites

 This project requires Java 11, Maven and at least one database (PostgreS, H2, MySql).
+Please, see `SecurityConfig` class for more information.
+WARN: If no security config then change the value from `spring.security.user.password` property.
+User `user` value as default username.

 ### 2.2 Database installation